 With more trial and error than Boris’ approach to Covid-19, more coffee consumed than the entire population of Finland, I cranked up my creative-o-meter to full throttle to produce my first-ever music video, which skyrocketed a career in music video production.

-My conclusion: Had I not spent those 544 hours, carefully thinking about the project and the lyrics of the song, maintaining communication with the artist, conjuring up creative ways to connect the dots, and pushed myself to try things I’ve never done before, I might not only have spent much more time working on the project, I might have failed to achieve my goal of a BA (hons) degree in motion design.
+My conclusion: Had I not spent those 544 hours, carefully thinking about the project and the lyrics of the song, maintaining communication with the artist, conjuring up creative ways to connect the dots, and pushed myself to try things I’ve never done before, I might not only have spent much more time pushing buttons, I might have failed to achieve my goal of a BA (hons) degree in motion design too.

 Today, the technology, knowledge, professionals I work alongside, and the processes I’ve developed, are more streamlined and powerful than ever — Enabling me to produce compelling video content that’s easy to understand, but difficult to forget, and in a fraction of the time.
 One thing remains the same —

-So, without further ado, here’s my first-ever music video that sparked an invaluable lightbulb moment.
+So, without further ado, here’s my first-ever music video from 2009 that sparked an invaluable lightbulb moment.